DiegoCiccia/eq_test/README.md

 # eq_test
-Stata package for pairwise equality tests of N coefficients from generic regression models.
+Stata package for bootstrap equality tests of N coefficients from generic regression models.

 # Intro
-This package allows the user to test the hypothesis that the coefficients estimated by two different regression models are not statistically different.
-The program uses bootstrap resampling and runs the regression models on the resulting samples.
-The procedure ends with a pairwise two-sample t-test across the specified coefficients.
+This package allows the user to test the hypothesis that the coefficients estimated by two among N different regression models are not statistically different.
+The program uses bootstrap resampling to compute standard errors for the difference of the estimated coefficients.

 # Setup
 ```s